-- 16.4 While computing the SGPA/CGPA, the subjects in which the student is awarded Zero grade points will also be included. - 16.5 Grade Point: It is a numerical weight allotted to each letter grade on a 10-point scale. - 16.6 Letter Grade: It is an index of the performance of students in a said course.
+- 16.3 Both SGPA and CGPA shall be rounded off to 2 decimal points and reported in the Grade Sheets. - 16.4 While computing the SGPA/CGPA, the subjects in which the student is awarded Zero grade points will also be included. - 16.5 Grade Point: It is a numerical weight allotted to each letter grade on a 10-point scale. - 16.6 Letter Grade: It is an index of the performance of students in a said course.
 Grades are denoted by letters S, A+, A, B+, B, C, D, F and N. - 16.7 As per AICTE regulations, conversion of CGPA into equivalent percentage is as follows: